 Persons with disabilities are experts on their own life situations and should be involved in the decision-making processes affecting them in situations of risk in order to create safe and inclusive solutions.

-NAD promotes disability inclusion by providing systematic capacity development of persons with disabilities and their organisations at central, district and community level, and facilitating partnerships between DPOs, government and non-governmental actors.
+The programme promotes disability-inclusive humanitarian efforts by providing systematic capacity development of DPOs at central, district and community level, and facilitating partnerships between DPOs, government and non-governmental actors.